-We had a great time doing this project, and everyone LOVED the soap!
-My grand daughter is coming for another visit next week, so we will probably be making up some more!
+And as a great project to make with kids?
+My grand daughter and I had a blast doing this project, and everyone LOVED the soap!
+She is coming for another visit next week, so we will probably be making up some more!

 Have you ever tried making soap with kids?
-Or tried melt and pour?
+Or tried melt and pour soap?
 What is your favorite style of making soap?
 I'd love to know what you think!
 If you try Melt and Pour with your kids, how did it go?

 Leave a comment, share an experience, or ask a question in the comments section! :-)